ianchute/health-info/README.md

 - jQuery
 - CSS3

-Firebase requires a browser with WebSocket support Also, the website requires HTML5, ES6 and CSS3 support.
+Firebase requires a browser with WebSocket support.

+Also, the website requires HTML5, ES6 and CSS3 support.

 How to run: